 Genus: Machairoceratops LUND, O'CONNOR, LOEWEN, & JINNAH, 2016

-Etymology: Greek, machairis, "bent sword"; in reference to the posterodorsally porjecting, anteriorly curved epiparietal (locus p1) ornamentation, Latinized Greek, ceratops, "horned-face."
+Etymology: Greek, machairis, "bent sword"; in reference to the posterodorsally porjecting, anteriorly curved epiparietal (locus p1) ornamentation, and Latinized Greek, ceratops, "horned-face."

 Species: cronusi LUND, O'CONNOR, LOEWEN, & JINNAH, 2016